datakaveri/gsx-developer-docs/docs/registration.md

 ## Introduction

-All users of the GSX platform must be registered and authenticated to perform any secure operation offered by the platform, which is available at no cost.
-The details of these secure operations are defined and explained by all GSX components in their respective [API documentation](https://dx.gsx.org.in/apis).
-The registration process of a user on the GSX platform is a simple three-step process as outlined below:
+All users of the GDI platform must be registered and authenticated to perform any secure operation offered by the platform, which is available at no cost.
+The details of these secure operations are defined and explained by all GDI components in their respective [API documentation](https://dx.gdi.org.in/apis).
+The registration process of a user on the GDI platform is a simple three-step process as outlined below:
 1. [Creating the Account](#1-account-creation)
 2. [Verifying the Email Address](#2-email-verification)
 3. [Assigning / Requesting a User Role](#3-requesting-user-roles)

 ## 1. Account Creation

-As the first step when a user accesses the [panel](https://catalogue.gsx.org.in/auth), they need to register as a new user. <br/>  Registering is highlighted in the picture.
+As the first step when a user accesses the [panel](https://catalogue.gdi.org.in/auth), they need to register as a new user. <br/>  Registering is highlighted in the picture.
 ![Register](../resources/auth/register.png)<br/>
 *Click on Register*